keithrbennett/keithrbennett.github.io/blog/_posts/2024-09-20-synchronous-threaded-fiber-http-requests-in-ruby.md

 ### The Thread Approach

-Having been a fan of threads for a long time, I then tried doing it with threads.
+Having been a fan of threads for a long time, this was the next thing I tried.
 Since the number of links was just a few dozen, this number was low enough that creating a thread for each link was feasible:

 ```ruby
 def get_responses_using_threads(count)